rd156/MinecraftCondensePlugin/README.md

 ### Configuration:

 The configuration file is in the "Condense" folder in the plugins part of your server. </br>
-In it you can activate the display of a message for each transformation.
-(Display->List)</br>
+Inside you can activate the display of a message for each transformation.</br>
 ```yml
 display:
   list: true
 ```

 ### List of item that you can condense:
 You can add every element that you want change with condense command.
-If you remove the block of one condense this items can not be condense with this command.</br>
+If you remove the block of one condense this items can not be condensed with this command.</br>
 ```yml
 condense:
   IRON_NUGGET: